 The Library Media Center (LMC) at Franklin Regional Senior High School is an automated research, reference and information center.
-Within the school, our students have access to 21,000 volumes, 60 periodical and journal subscriptions, and four daily and one weekly newspaper.
-Our district is a member of Access PA and

-Access PA Power Library.
-This membership gives our district access to books from many participating libraries in the state and it gives us online access to full text journal and periodical texts.
-Our district is also a member of the SHARE WESTMORELAND Library Consortium.
+Within the school, our students have access to several thousands of volumes, several periodical and journal subscriptions, along with four daily and one weekly newspaper(s).
+Our district is a member of Access PA and Access PA Power Library. membership gives our district access to books from many participating libraries in the state and it gives us online access to full text journal and periodical texts.
+Our district is also a member of the WESTMORELAND Consortium.
 This Consortium gives our students access to approximately 1000 periodical and journal titles, some dating back to the 1940's.
-The library's 28 computers all have Internet access filtered district wide.
-Students at home, at the public library or at school can now have access to: EBSCO, SIRS Researcher, SIRS Discoverer, AP Photo Archive and Contemporary Authors.
+The library's wireless Internet access is filtered district wide provides up-to-date quickly technology access for students and staff.
+Students at home, at the public library or at school can now have access to: SIRS EBSCO, SIRS Researcher, Discoverer, AP Photo Archive and Contemporary Authors.
 We also have a growing collection of e-books on various topics which can be accessed from school and from home.

-Library hours are from 7:00 AM to 3:00 PM, Monday through Friday.
-The primary role of the library is to support curriculumbased research and, consequently, library use will be in the following order of priority: 1st - classes.
-2nd - students from class. or QRT, with research passes written by their subject area teacher, and 3rd - students from QRT who do not have research passes.
-We will continue to allow collegetype access for seniors as long as it does not conflict with our goal of ensuring that the library remains a quiet place to research and study.
+Library hours are from 7:00 AM to 2:30 PM, Monday through Friday. primary role of the library is to support curriculum-based research consequently, library use will be in the following order of priority: 1st - classes, 2nd - students from class or, 3rd - during QRT, with pre-approved passes through the Flextime Manager System after signing up for library usage during QRT prior to the start of a school day.
+We will continue to allow college-type access for seniors as long as it does not conflict with our goal of ensuring that the library remains a quiet place to research and study.
 Just like other students, seniors should have work to do.

-The student charge for printing from the computers is \$ .10 for black and white and \$ .25 for color.
-(Students may have the first four black and white print outs for
+The student charge for printing from the computers is \$.10 for black and white and \$.25 for color.
+(Students may have the first four black and white print outs for free.)

 1. Books may be borrowed for 2 weeks.
-Overdue books are subject to a \$ .05 charge per day until the book is returned.
+Overdue books are subject to a \$.05 charge per day until the book is returned.
 Magazines may be borrowed overnight or for a weekend.
 Overdue magazines are subject to a \$1.00 charge per day until the magazine is returned.
 Students who lose magazines will be responsible for the replacement charge of the magazine and the fine accrued up to the time the magazine was reported lost.
 (Fines are only charged for days that school is in session.)